-The Royal Government of Cambodia (RGC) has ratified the

-International Covenant on Economic, Social and Cultural Rights (ICESCR), which includes the right to adequate housing.
+The Royal Government of Cambodia (RGC) has ratified the International Covenant on Economic, Social and Cultural Rights (ICESCR), which includes the right to adequate housing.
 Art.
-31 of the Constitution guarantees the international human rights treaties, including ICESCR, as part of domestic Cambodian law.
+31 of

 The Constitution recognizes the right to own property (Art.
 44) and limits expropriation for public interest.
 The Land Law of 2001 similarly recognizes the right to ownership of immovable property (homes or land) and includes limitations with respect to expropriation.